gardener/landscaper/docs/deployer/helm.md

 The helm deployer is a controller that reconciles DeployItems of type `landscaper.gardener.cloud/helm`.
 It renders a given helm chart and deploys the resulting manifest into a cluster.

-It also checks by default the healthiness of the deployed resources.
+It also checks by default the health of the deployed resources.
 See [healthchecks.md](healthchecks.md) for more info.

 **Index**:
 - [Provider Configuration](#provider-configuration)